jkaryo1/CCProject/README.md

 1.  *Sanat Desphande*

-Worked back and forth with Lionel and James on how to refine our uploading script to correctly upload files to our s3 bucket such that they could be used by our lambda functions (ie programmatically setting permissions and such).
+Worked back and forth with Lionel, James, and Jon on how to refine our uploading script to correctly upload files to our s3 bucket such that they could be used by our lambda functions (ie programmatically setting permissions and such).
 I investigate the suggestions from the feedback as well.
 (1) It was suggested that we use `os.system` to execute commands since we are not doing anything with the command line output, but the reason I used the `subprocess` library was that `os.system` does not in fact wait until the process is finished executing before moving on to the next one (each step was dependent on the next).
 (2) It was suggested that we use the `boto3` API instead of the AWS CLI, and this made our code significanlty more modular, and much easier to work with - thank you!
 I rewrote all the portions dealing with file upload with `boto3` and this also made permission-setting easier to handle and check for.
 The last thing I experimented with was seeing if it would be quicker to zip the repositories before uploading them, as IO is our bottleneck.
 This was done in tandem with Lionel/James since we were unsure how the overhead of having a Lambda instance unzip a file would affect our pipeline.

 2.  *Lionel Eisenberg*